-In the Ripsaw Optimizer™ drawer, you have a choice of which risk exposure to include in a minimize deviations optimization.
+In the Ripsaw Optimizer™ drawer, you have a choice of which risk exposures to include in a minimize deviations optimization.
 By default, all risk exposures are included.

 The Current Deviation column contains each risk exposure’s deviation in the current portfolio from that of the benchmark.

-Click on the Minimize Deviations to run an optimization which will fill in the Minimized Deviation columns.
+Click on Minimize Deviations to run an optimization which will fill in the Minimized Deviation columns.

 Note that these results are also contained in the dashboard differences from the benchmark.

 Scrolling through all of the detailed cash, bond and stock portfolio risk exposures, both in percent and dollars, the revised portfolio deviations from the benchmark are trivially small with all green indicators.

 In contrast to the current portfolio, the optimized portfolio is a very close match to the benchmark.

 A measure of the benefit of moving from the current portfolio to the optimized portfolio is the percentage reduction in aggregate deviations from the benchmark.